agentmorris/camera-trap-ml-survey/README.md

 ![LILA](https://img.shields.io/badge/-LILA-4444aa)
 ![MegaDetector](https://img.shields.io/badge/-MegaDetector-aa4444)

 Fine-tune [CLIP](https://openai.com/research/clip) on camera trap images.
 The text encoder is frozen; they fine-tune the visual backbone, by generating text descriptions based on metadata.
 They use Snapshot Serengeti S1-S6, so they have metadata about time and age, and can generate training examples like "a moving leopard in the morning".
 Train and evaluate on the public MD crops (single-species images only).
 The task they want to evaluate is a retrieval task, which <i>can</i> just be used for species classification (e.g. "show me all the lions", "show me all the wildebeest"), but can also be used for more complex queries ("show me all the topi calves at location x").
-Find that domain-specific fine-tuning significantly improves performance compare to off-the-shelf CLIP.
+Find that domain-specific fine-tuning significantly improves performance compared to off-the-shelf CLIP.

 Code is [here](https://github.com/amathislab/wildclip).